 Best Practice and New Feature Guidance

 We provide best practice recommendations to improve performance and efficiency.
-We make recommendations on how new AWS offerings may fit your use case.
+We make recommendations on how new Amazon Web Services offerings may fit your use case.

 Third-Party Software Support

-AWS Support Business and Enterprise levels include support for common operating systems and common application stack components.
-AWS Support engineers can assist with the setup, configuration, and troubleshooting of the following third-party platforms and applications.
+Amazon Web Services Support Business and Enterprise levels include support for common operating systems and common application stack components.
+Amazon Web Services Support engineers can assist with the setup, configuration, and troubleshooting of the following third-party platforms and applications.